 Tip: With the Belkin WeMo Baby, make sure your Apple device (the “carer unit”) has both WiFi and 3G.
 And always make sure the baby unit’s in an area that has a good WiFi signal.

 About our test

-- the monitors’ sound range (how well they transmitted through indoor walls)
+- sound range (how well it transmitted through indoor walls)

 - sensitivity and sound quality (whether the baby unit could pick up soft sounds and how well the parent unit reproduced them)

 - the range, sensitivity and picture quality of video monitors (but the score for video isn’t part of the overall score).

-As well, we checked for interference from a microwave and a digital cordless phone – and whether the monitor caused interference in a TV and a digital cordless phone.
+As well, we checked for interference from a microwave or a digital cordless phone – and whether the monitor caused interference in a TV or a digital cordless phone.